 Each year thereafter by September 1, submit a subsequent letter to both your local superintendent and state commissioner of education enclosing your year-end assessment (see “Standardized Tests” below) and stating whether you intend to continue the student’s home instruction.
 MRSA tit.
 20-A, § 5001-A, sub-§3.A.(4)(b).Parents must keep copies of items submitted under 1 and 2 above until the home school program concludes.
 They must be made available to the commissioner upon request.
 The confidentiality of all records is protected.
 MRSA tit.
 20-A, § 5001-A, sub-§3.A.(4)(c).

-Annual Assessment: Option 1, students must annually submit the results of an assessment from among the following options:
+Annual Assessment: Students must annually submit the results of an assessment from among the following options:

-1. Reveiw and acceptance of porogress by: (a) a Maine certified teacher; (b) a homeschool support group that includes for this purpose a Maine certified teacher or administrator who has reviewed a portfolio of the student’s work; or (c) a local advisory board appointed by the superintendent composed of two homeschool teachers and one school official (must be arranged with school system before school year starts).
+1. Review and acceptance of progress by: (a) a Maine certified teacher; (b) a homeschool support group that includes for this purpose a Maine certified teacher or administrator who has reviewed a portfolio of the student’s work; or (c) a local advisory board appointed by the superintendent composed of two homeschool teachers and one school official (must be arranged with school system before school year starts).

 2. Official results of any national standardized achievement test; or